 On a side note, I've made Hello Kitty cookies before, a few years ago when I first started learning how to decorate cookies.
 But this is how they looked back then:

 Don't they look way better now?

-So, I started by making my favorite sugar cookie recipe, from Peggy Porschen's book "Pretty Party Cakes".
+So, I started by making my favorite sugar cookie recipe.
 After I wrapped the dough and let it chill in the fridge, I rolled it out and used my Wilton Hello Kitty cookie cutter to stamp out my cookies.
 Then I baked them at 350F for about 10-12 minutes until they were golden.

-Next I made a batch of royal icing, recipe from the same book, and divided it into 5 portions - the largest portion I left white, two small portions I colored pink and black, and last two medium portions I colored grey and yellow.
+Next I made a batch of royal icing, and divided it into 5 portions - the largest portion I left white, two small portions I colored pink and black, and last two medium portions I colored grey and yellow.
 Then I piped outlines for the bow in yellow and grey stiff icing, and then filled them in with runny icing.

 Then I outlined the ears and face with white stiff icing, and filled that in as well.

 After letting the cookies dry overnight, I was ready to pipe on the details.
 I started with piping the eyes.

 Followed by black whiskers, a black outline around the bow, and a pink nose.

 I considered also piping a final white outline around the face and ears, but I decided against it.